MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/microsoftml-install-pretrained-models.md

 # Pre-trained machine learning models for sentiment analysis and image detection

-For sentiment analysis and image detection, Machine Learning Server offers two approaches for training the models: you can train the models yourself using your data, or install pre-trained models that come with training data obtained and developed by Microsoft.
-The advantage of pre-trained models is that you can score new content right away.
+For sentiment analysis of text and image classification, Machine Learning Server offers two approaches for training the models: you can train the models yourself using your data, or install pre-trained models that come with training data obtained and developed by Microsoft.
+The advantage of pre-trained models is that you can score and classify new content right away.

 + Sentiment analysis scores raw unstructured text in positive-negative terms, returning a score between 0 (negative) and 1 (positive), indicating relative sentiment.